Comment

 • Allergic" (inflammatory, without a known pathogen) includes diagnoses with immune reactions triggered in a variety of ways.

-• "Inflammatory" all diseases with pathogens (viral, bacterial, fungal or parasitic)
+• "Inflammatory" all diseases caused by pathogens (viral, bacterial, fungal or parasitic)

 • "Toxic, medicinal": toxic effects and effects or side effects of medicinal products